-Atrial fibrillation (AF) is the most common sustained arrhythmia, affecting around 1-2 % of the entire world population1.
-It has been associated with a significant risk of heart failure, stroke. and mortality.
+Atrial fibrillation (AF) is the most common sustained arrhythmia, affecting around 1-2 % of the entire world population.
+It has been associated with a significant risk of stroke. heart failure, and mortality.
 Therefore, accurate AF diagnosis and risk stratification are crucial for appropriately managing and preventing adverse outcomes.
-Strain echocardiography is a non-invasive imaging technique that has shown increasing clinical significance in assessing left atrial (LA) function in relation to AF2.
+Strain echocardiography is a non-invasive imaging technique that has shown increasing clinical significance in assessing left atrial (LA) function in relation to AF.
 By measuring myocardial deformation, strain echocardiography provides valuable information about the contractile function and deformation of the cardiac chambers, including the atria and ventricles.

-Several studies have demonstrated the utility of strain echocardiography evaluating patients with AF. echocardiography can identify early signs of myocardial dysfunction, especially in AF3.
-For example, Lee et al. demonstrated that although LVEF was comparable between patients with and without AF, the former had impaired left ventricular (LV) longitudinal alobal strain (GLS)4.
-Moreover, a study by Yoon et al. found that patients with paroxysmal ΑF decreased LA reservoir function and increased stiffness compared to control subjects5.
-These findings indicate that strain echocardiography could be helpful subclinical detecting myocardial dysfunction in patients with AF.
+Several studies have demonstrated the utility of strain echocardiography in patients with AF. evaluating Strain echocardiography can identify early signs of myocardial dysfunction, especially in AF.
+For example, Lee et al. demonstrated that although LVEF was comparable between patients with and without AF, the former had impaired left ventricular (LV) global longitudinal strain (GLS).
+Moreover, a study by Yoon et al. found that patients with paroxysmal AF have decreased LA reservoir function and increased stiffness compared to control subjects.
+These findings indicate that strain echocardiography could be helpful detecting subclinical myocardial in dysfunction in patients with AF.

-Furthermore, strain echocardiography important predictor may be an outcomes in patients with AF.
-For instance, global LA strain improves stroke risk prediction over conventional echocardiographic parameters6.
-Moreover, strain echocardiography may even be useful in assessing the risk of developing AF as shown that impaired LV-GLS may predict the development of AF even in the absence of structural heart disease by Olsen and collaborators7.
+Furthermore, strain echocardiography may be an important predictor of outcomes in patients with AF.
+For instance, global LA strain improves stroke risk prediction over conventional echocardiographic parameters.
+Moreover, strain echocardiography may even be useful in assessing the risk of developing AF as shown that impaired LV-GLS may predict the development of AF even in the absence of structural heart disease.

 Nevertheless, the changes in LA strain following atrial fibrillation treatment have not been fully elucidated.
-Therefore, this study sought to evaluate the contractile function of the LA in sinus rhythm measured by the LA strain to evaluate myocardial deformation in patients with paroxysmal AF before and after pulmonary vein isolation (PVI).
-Additionally, LA volume and LV function parameters were also assessed.
+Therefore, this study sought to evaluate the contractile function of the LA in sinus rhythm measured by the LA strain to evaluate myocardial deformation in patients with AF before paroxysmal and after (PVI). pulmonary vein isolation Additionally, LA volume and LV function parameters were also assessed.
 Furthermore, these measurements were compared between subjects and matched controls.
 We hypothesize that significant differences will be observed in subjects before and after the intervention and that these measurements will resemble those of matched controls after PVI.